Korzo

 Soheil Shayesteh | وهم (Vahm) III

-Lonelinoise is always searching for new ways to convey the power of contemporary music.
-Alongside performing at the highest artistic level and with great passion, the ensemble actively develops bold programming, narratives, and presentation formats that bring music into focus in new ways.
+Lonelinoise is always looking for new ways to communicate the power of contemporary music.
+In addition to performing at the highest artistic level with great passion, the ensemble actively seeks bold programming, storytelling, and presentation formats that bring music into focus.
+Lonelinoise has appeared on major stages such as the Concertgebouw and De Doelen, as well as in unexpected locations like the Frisian Wadden Sea, an abandoned factory, and a forest lake.

 Composers: Sofia Gubaidulina, Soheil Shayesteh